Applications Accepted Beginning: May 15, 2023

 Transfer applicants must submit an original copy of the CAS law school report sent to us directly from LSAC.
 If you had not received your undergraduate degree at the time you applied for admission to law school, you will need to update your CAS law school report by submitting a copy of your final undergraduate transcript to LSAC.
 Your CAS subscription fee is valid for five years, so you can update your file and request a copy of your report without re-registering for CAS.

-If you are applying for admission as an in-state student, complete the Application for In-State Educational Privileges and submit it directly to the Committee on Virginia Status, PO Box 400160, Charlottesville, VA 22904-4160.
-The Status Office may be reached at 434-982-3391, or via fax at 434-982-2663, or via email at email@example.com This form is not transmitted electronically by LSAC and must be mailed separately.
-We cannot classify you as a resident candidate without this form.
+If you are applying for admission as an in-state student, complete the Application for In-State Educational Privileges and submit it electronically to the Office of Virginia Status, PO Box 400160, Charlottesville, VA 22904-4160.
+The Status Office may be reached at 434-982-3391, or via fax at 434-982-2663, or via email at firstname.lastname@example.org We cannot classify you as a resident candidate without this form.
 More Information on Virginia Residency

 Interviews are not a part of the transfer admissions process.
 We encourage applicants to include with the application any information relevant to our evaluation of the file.

 The transfer program is open only to applicants seeking entry as a second-year student in the fall semester.
 We do not admit transfer applicants who have completed only one semester of law study.
 To be eligible for enrollment with advanced standing, you must have completed at least 24 hours of classroom study at an accredited law school prior to enrolling at Virginia.
 Credit will not be awarded for work taken in a summer study abroad program or for work experience.
 No more than 32 hours will be credited toward a J.D. from the University of Virginia.
 Other than our established dual-degree and study abroad programs, we have no agreements with other institutions regarding the transfer of credit (articulation agreements).